qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 prefix(now ) match(is) suffix( the time) ■

-## 3CHECK YOUR UNDERSTANDING

-* Name a scripting language that uses dynamic scoping.
+3**CHECK YOUR UNDERSTANDING** 32.
+Name a scripting language that uses dynamic scoping.
 33. Summarize the strategies used in Perl, PHP, Ruby, and Python to determine the scope of variables that are not declared.
 34. Describe the conceptual model for dynamically scoped variables in Perl.
-#### 35. List the principal features found in POSIX regular expressions, but not in the

-regular expressions of formal language theory (Section 2.1.1).
+## 35. List the principal features found in POSIX regular expressions, but not in the regular expressions of formal language theory (Section 2.1.1).

 * List the principal features found in Perl REs, but not in those of POSIX.
   37. Explain the purpose of search* modiﬁers* (characters following the ﬁnal delim-